krep2/krep/README.md

 The `krep` project on the branch contains the elemental construction to build an extensible tool.

-The main idea for the loaded sub-command refers to Google tool [git-repo].

 It relies on the dynamic language Python to load the components named `topic` in directory `topics`, and the sub-commands in directory `krep_subcmd`.
-The implemented sub-commands prefer to use the standard Python libraries and the exported `class` from exported `topic` classes, which are guaranteed to be used continuously.
-Other classes might be visited but not encouraged to use at all.
+The implemented sub-commands prefer to use the standard Python libraries and the exported `class` from exported `topic` entries, which are guaranteed to be used continuously.
+Other classes might be accessible but not encouraged to use at all.

 ## Topic

-The directory `topics` can contain any of Python files with implemented classes.
+The directory `topics` can contain Python files as implemented classes.
-Only the classes listed in the string `TOPIC_ENTRY` with comma as the delimiter will be loaded and exported to the run-time system under the module `topic`.
+Only the classes listed in the string `TOPIC_ENTRY` with comma as the delimiter will be exported to the run-time system under the module `topic` to be used by sub-commands.

 For example, `SubCommand` is the parent class for all sub-commands.
 It can be imported like: